 By providing clear and uncomplicated guidance, in what is often a complex and overwhelming area, this course will give you the skills to find research papers relating to a particular aspect of practice and how to understand, analyse and critique them.

 You can learn face-to-face in five taught sessions, or you can study by distance learning.
-However you choose to study, you will have access to online content through the Virtual Learning Environment (VLE) and will also have an appointed supervisor to support your learning.
+However you choose to study, you will have access to online content and will also have an appointed supervisor to support your learning.

 You’ll submit a 5,000-word assignment electronically.